 - urostomy (also known as an ileal conduit) – creates an artificial opening to your urinary system (see below)

 - neobladder – creates a new bladder from your small bowel

 - continent urinary diversion – creates a pouch for holding urine from your small bowel.

-Also known as an ileal conduit, a urostomy is the most common type of bladder reconstruction.
-It means that urine will drain into a bag attached to the outside of the abdomen.
+Also known as an ileal conduit, a urostomy means that urine will drain into a bag attached to the outside of the abdomen.
+It is the most common type of bladder reconstruction.

 A watertight bag is placed over the stoma to collect urine.
 This small bag, worn under clothing, fills continuously and needs to be emptied throughout the day through the tap on the bag.
 The small bag will be connected to a larger drainage bag at night.

 Before your operation, the surgeon and/or stomal therapy nurse will plan the position of your stoma.
 Your surgeon will discuss the placement with you and ensure that it doesn't move when you sit, stand or move.